 - Teach them to warmly greet family members they may not have seen in a long time, or to reacquaint themselves with family friends and their kids.

 - Have them take and store guests’ coats and umbrellas.

 - Let them announce the meal and lead guests to the table.

 What goes down (the hatch) must be cleaned up.
 I’m not suggesting hard labor in the kitchen, but I do think kids need to be responsible for clearing their dishes and helping with the cleanup.
 (Motivation spin: the sooner the table is clean, the quicker the dessert comes out.)

 Older kids, especially, can be expected to take a shift in the kitchen, especially when it’s framed as respectfully giving older family members a break.

 This post was inspired by Minimalist Parenting, the book I co-wrote with Christine Koh.
-We now talk about how to enjoy life more by doing less on our podcast, Edit Your Life.
+Every week, Christine and I talk about how to enjoy life more by doing less on our podcast, Edit Your Life.
 Check out these related episodes: Less Is More Thanksgiving and Non-Judgy Food Tips for Families.